openvinotoolkit/openvino_tensorflow/examples/README.md

 # Intel<sup>®</sup> OpenVINO<sup>TM</sup> integration with TensorFlow - C++ and Python Examples

 These examples demonstrate how to use **Intel<sup>®</sup> </sup> OpenVINO<sup>TM</sup> integration with Tensorflow** to recognize and detect objects in images and videos.

 ## Demos showcased in the examples

-* Classification demo uses Google's Inception v3 model to classify a given image, video, directory and camera input.
+* Classification demo uses Google's Inception v3 model to classify a given image, video, directory of images and camera input.
-* Object detection demo uses YOLOv3 daraknet model to detect objects in a given image, video, directory and camera input.
+* Object detection demo uses YOLOv3 darknet model to detect objects in a given image, video, directory of images and camera input.

 ## Setup for the examples